pensono/dogears/NOTES.md

 The pru and c++ sources build with the included makefiles.

 ## C++ Implementation notes
-The library allows for samples to be retrieved either as 32-bit signed integers or floating point numbers.
-Templates are used to keep the code generic.
+The library allows for samples to be retrieved in a variety of formats.
+The problem of addressing how to deal with multiple formats in library code has many solutions, but I believe that the solution chosen here balances client and implementer usability well.
+In `format.h` there are several structs which have static properties used to manipulate the formats.
+If a method wishes to be format agnostic, it adds a `format` template parameter, and can then use the format classes generically.
+With this method, using templates is not required, the formats may also be hard-coded.

 ## PRU Implementation notes
 When running `make pru-run` for the first time, the script may complain about not being able to stop the